-In 2004, the Shareholders approved the Corporation's stock option plan in substantially its current form (the "Stock Option Plan").
+The Corporation has a stock option plan (the "Stock Option Plan") as part of its compensation program for directors, officers, employees and consultants.
 As the Stock Option Plan is a 10% "rolling plan", the Stock Option Plan requires the approval of the Shareholders each year at the annual general and special meeting of the Shareholders in accordance with the terms of the Stock Option Plan and TSX Venture Exchange ("TSX-V") Policy 4.4 - "Incentive Stock Options" ("Policy 4.4").
 Management is seeking the approval of a majority of the votes cast at the Meeting for the Stock Option Plan Resolution (as defined below).